 How to Apply: Applications for Rhodes Scholarships open during the spring and summer of the preceding year.
-All candidates for the Scholarship should read the information about the Scholarships applicable globally and then proceed to their country-specific page.
+All candidates for the opportunity should read the information about The grants applicable globally and then proceed to their country-specific page.
 The online application is not available for applicants to New Zealand.
 Please refer to the relevant country page: New Zealand.
 In broad terms, all constituencies will require the following materials in differing forms:

 - Evidence of academic record/transcript (complete or in progress) of undergraduate degree and any postgraduate study